Stock events for US Energy Corp. (USEG)

 USEG’s Geographic footprint

-U.S. Energy Corp.'s principal properties and operations are located across several regions in the continental United States, including the Rockies, Mid-Continent, West Texas, South Texas, and the Gulf Coast regions.
-A significant focus of their new industrial gas strategy is the Kevin Dome Industrial Gas Project in Montana.
+U.S. Energy Corp.'s properties and operations are located across several regions in the United States, including the Rockies, Mid-Continent, West Texas, South Texas, and Gulf Coast regions.
+A significant part of its operations is concentrated in Montana, where it owns approximately 144,000 acres across the Kevin Dome in Toole County.
+The company is headquartered in Houston, Texas.

 USEG Corporate Image Assessment